MPUSP/snakemake-ms-proteomics/README.md

 ### Execution

-To run the entire pipeline from command line, change the working directory.
+To run the pipeline from command line, change the working directory.

 ```
 cd /path/to/snakemake-ms-proteomics